tigeraniya/papy/doc/source/dictionary.rst

 ------

-A parallel implementation of a multi-task imap function, which is used within *PaPy.
+A parallel implementation of a multi-task imap function, which is used within *PaPy*.
 It uses a pool of worker-threads or worker-processes and evaluates functions in parallel either locally or remotely.

 worker-function